 Projects and Funding

-Alex’s Lemonade Stand Foundation, Crazy 8 Initiative, Tracking Ewing sarcoma origin by developmental and trans-species genomics
+- Tracking Ewing sarcoma origin by developmental and trans-species genomics (ORIGIN)

 About Florian Halbritter

-After completing his BSc in Cognitive Science at the University of Osnabrück in 2007, Florian Halbritter entered a PhD program in Stem Cell Bioinformatics at the University of Edinburgh under the advisory of Simon R. Tomlinson and Ian Chambers at the MRC Centre for Regenerative Medicine.
-He graduated in 2012 and moved on to a Postdoc position at the University of Edinburgh under the advisory of Simon R. Tomlinson.
-In 2015 Florian Halbritter acquired a Postdoc position at CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences under the advisory of Christoph Bock.
-He joined St. Anna Children's Cancer Research Institute (CCRI) as a Principal Investigator in 2018.
+Dr. Florian Halbritter (PhD) studied Cognitive Science at the University of Osnabrück.
+In 2008 he entered a PhD program in Stem Cell Bioinformatics under the supervision of Simon Tomlinson and Ian Chambers at the MRC Centre for Regenerative Medicine of the University of Edinburgh.
+After graduating in 2012 he worked as a postdoc at the University of Edinburgh before moving to the laboratory of Christoph Bock at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences in 2015.
+He joined St. Anna Children’s Cancer Research Institute (CCRI) as a Principal Investigator in 2018.
+As a computational biologist, Florian Halbritter studied the epigenome of stem cells, immune cells, and cancer using functional genomics technologies.
+He developed and applied data analysis methods and analyzed thousands of genomics datasets.